tauri-apps/tauri-docs/docs/en/usage/development/debugging.md

 For more information about this error, try `rustc --explain E0425`.
 ```

-## Webview JS Console
+## WebView JS Console

 ### Linux & macOS

-Right click in the webview, and choose `Inspect Element`.
+Right click in the WebView, and choose `Inspect Element`.
 This will open up a web-inspector similar to the Chrome or Firefox dev tools you are used to.

 ### Windows

 On Windows, you can use the standalone [Edge DevTools app](https://docs.microsoft.com/en-us/microsoft-edge/devtools-guide).
-This enables you to connect the dev tools to your Tauri app's webview as if it were a normal Edge window.
+This enables you to connect the dev tools to your Tauri app's WebView as if it were a normal Edge window.

 <Alert title="Note">
 If you have installed <a href="https://developer.microsoft.com/en-us/microsoft-edge/webview2/" target="_blank">WebView2</a>, you do not need to install Edge Devtools.
 Instead, just right click inside the Tauri window and select "Inspect" to open devtools.
 If there is no right click menu, it is likely you are just using Devtools 1 and you should follow the instructions above.